How to create a token account with the Confidential Transfer extension

 All deposits and transfer amounts are initially added to the pending balance.

-Token account owners must use the ApplyPendingBalance
+Token account owners must use the ApplyPendingBalance instruction to

 convert the pending balance to the available balance.
 Incoming transfers or